 Personally I think it is quite an experience, but if you want to avoid it I leave you this post about the best time to travel to Venice.

-Taking a gondola ride through the canals of Venice is a romantic, super nice and already iconic activity of Venice.
-I recommend you not to miss this once in a lifetime experience, but above all I advise you to book your gondola ride in Venice in advance and online to avoid wasting time there given its high demand and the difficulty to distinguish the 'official' gondoliers from the 'pirates', very common in the city.
+Taking a gondola ride through the canals of Venice is a romantic activity, super nice and already iconic of Venice.
+I recommend you not to miss this once in a lifetime experience, but above all I advise you to hire your gondola ride in Venice in advance and online to avoid wasting time there given its high demand and the difficulty to distinguish the 'official' gondoliers from the 'pirates', very common in the city.

 - The Ponte Rialto is the oldest and most famous of the four bridges that cross the Grand Canal and was built in stone between 1588 and 1591.
 The best time to go up to this bridge, although also the busiest, is at sunset, as you will enjoy the best sunset in Venice.
 From one of the streets leading down from the bridge, you can discover the Rialto Market, with dozens of stalls selling everything from food to Venetian masks or Murano glass.